Covera Covera

 What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Oro Valley, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Oro Valley, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Oro Valley is one of Arizona's wealthiest planned communities — higher vehicle values, newer infrastructure, and an affluent, experienced driver demographic create a premium but well-managed insurance market.
+In Oro Valley, this is especially important — Oro Valley is one of Arizona's wealthiest planned communities — higher vehicle values, newer infrastructure, and an affluent, experienced driver demographic create a premium but well-managed insurance market.

 What Full Coverage Doesn't Cover

-Full Coverage Insurance for Oro Valley Drivers Over 50
+Full Coverage for Oro Valley Drivers Over 50

 When Full Coverage Makes Sense

-If your vehicle is newer than 8–10 years, leased, or financed, full coverage is almost always the right call in Oro Valley.
-Arizona's extreme climate — with summer heat exceeding 115°F in some areas, monsoon storms, and haboobs — means comprehensive claims are common even for careful drivers.
+If your vehicle is newer than 8–10 years, leased, or financed, full coverage is almost always the right choice in Oro Valley.
+Arizona's extreme climate — heat exceeding 110°F in summer, monsoon storms, haboobs, and wildlife crossings — means comprehensive claims are common even for careful drivers.

 When to Consider Dropping Collision